ykhwong/ted-iot-dev/README.md

 * Any solution that receives the HTTP POST method from the simulator

 ## HOW TO USE
-* Download and extract the archive.
+* Download from https://github.com/ykhwong/ted_iot_dev/releases and extract the archive.
 * Run the exeutbale.

 ## FEATURES